-Mezzo-soprano Aleks Romano has been hailed as representing “the best of the new operatic training and integrated performance.”
-Consistently praised for her integrity of character and lush vocal presence, Ms. Romano was awarded First Prize in the 2016 Gerda Lissner Foundation Competition.
+Mezzo-soprano Aleks Romano, hailed as a “young artist to watch” by Opera News, is consistently praised for her “searing vocal delivery” and “stunning flexbility and rich tone.”
+Ms. Romano was awarded First Prize in the 2016 Gerda Lissner Foundation Competition.
 She was a 2015 Sullivan Foundation Career Development Award winner and second place winner in the Southeast Region of the 2015-2016 Metropolitan National Council Auditions.

-Ms. Romano’s 2016-2017 season features a company debut with Portland Opera as Isabella in L’italiana in Algeri and a return to Washington National Opera as Cherubino in Le nozze di Figaro.
-She also joins the roster of the Lyric Opera of Chicago to cover the role of Dulcinée in Don Quichotte.
-On the concert stage she appears with the Kansas City Symphony for performances of the Mozart Requiem, and the Jacksonville Symphony, for Handel’s Messiah.
-Future seasons include a company debut with Austin Opera, and a return to the Glimmerglass Festival.
+The 2016-2017 season featured company debuts with Portland Opera and Piedmont Opera as Isabella in L’italiana in Algeri, a return to Washington National Opera as Cherubino in Le nozze di Figaro, and another company debut with both Baltimore Concert Opera and Opera Delaware in the role of Arsace in Semiramide.
+She joined the roster of the Lyric Opera of Chicago to cover the role of Dulcinée in Don Quichotte.
+On the concert stage she appeared with the Kansas City Symphony for performances of the Mozart Requiem, and the Jacksonville Symphony for Handel’s Messiah.

-Last season, Ms. Romano returned to Washington National Opera as Mercedes in Carmen, Hansel in Hansel und Gretel, as well as covering the role of Wellgunde in Das Rheingold and Götterdämmerung.
+In the 2015-2016 season, Ms. Romano returned to Washington National Opera as Mercedes in Carmen, Hansel in Hansel und Gretel, and covered the role of Wellgunde in Das Rheingold and Götterdämmerung.
 Additionally, she premiered the first act of Sheila Silver’s A Thousand Splendid Suns, as part of Opera America’s New Works Showcase and in workshop performances in Key West, FL.

-During the 2014-2015 season, she joined the Domingo-Cafritz Young Artist Program, singing the Fox in The Little Prince, Sister Mathilde in Dialogues of the Carmelites, and Angelina (cover) in La cenerentola.
+During the 2014-2015 season, she joined the Cafritz Young Artists of Washington National Opera, singing the Fox in The Little Prince, Sister Mathilde in Dialogues of the Carmelites, and Angelina (cover) in La cenerentola.
 In summer 2015, Ms. Romano returned to The Glimmerglass Festival to sing Second Lady in The Magic Flute, Dinah in Trouble in Tahiti (performed as a part of the Meet Me At The Pavilion series), and Marzia (cover) in Vivaldi’s Catone in Utica.

 Previous seasons’ highlights include Angelina in La cenerentola (2014), Laura in Iolanta (2014), and Romeo in I Capuleti e i Montecchi (2013), all with Yale Opera; and Rosina in Il barbiere di Sivgilia at the Central City Opera family performance (2013).